Santosh7vasa/Face_Attribute_Estimation-FAE/readme.md

 # Face Attribute Estimation Using Pytorch Transfer Learning
-* You get to choose the attributes, Model you want to classify/Estimate.
+* You get to choose the Attributes, Model you want to classify/Estimate.
 * Install the requirements from requirements.txt
 > pip install requirements.txt
 * Follow running the notebooks in this order.